tiagohillebrandt/args-filter/README.md

 Usage
 -------

-Add this line to the beginning of your bash script:
+Add this line at the beginning of your bash script:

     test -f /usr/bin/args-filter && source /usr/bin/args-filter "$*"